Give your simulator superpowers

 }.multilineTextAlignment(.center)

 You can also create your enum, giving it a unique name that does not clash with other types.
-For example, I prefer creating an enum for my onboarding pages, like this one for RocketSim:
+For example, I prefer making an enum for my onboarding pages, like this one for RocketSim:

 enum OnboardingPage {